aparseki/interpElx/README.md

 # interpElx
-This function takes topographic posistions in x-z space and interpolates to extract elebations at the actual sensor spacing. e.g., Extract elevations at electrode locations from sub-meter LIDAR coverage.
+This function takes irregual topographic data in x-z space and interpolates to calculate elevations at the actual sensor positions. e.g., Extract elevations at electrode locations from sub-meter LIDAR coverage.

 The x and z inputs are a list of topography values along the desired transect.